-If you are organizing a course/symposium, it is possible to apply for recognition of continuing education for animal experimentation
+If you are organizing a course/symposium, you can apply for recognition as continuing education via ResAL

-For events involving participants from all over Switzerland, an application may be submitted to the Swiss Association of Cantonal Veterinarians (SACV/VSKT), which will then recommend whether or not the event should be recognised as continuing education for all Swiss cantons.
+For events that involve participants from all over Switzerland, the application for recognition can be submitted to the Swiss Association of Cantonal Veterinarians (SACV/VSKT), which then evaluates whether the content can be recognized as continuing education for all Swiss cantons.

-In order to be accredited as continuing education, the content of the symposium/course must be related to
+In order to be recognized as continuing education, the content of the course/symposium must be related to:

-- Application of 3R principle (reduction, refinement & replacement) in specific fields of research and animal welfare
+- The application of 3R principle (reduction, refinement & replacement) in specific areas of research and animal welfare.

-- Characterization of new animal models and gain of scientific knowledge on existing animal models
+- The characterization of new animal models or the acquisition of scientific knowledge about existing animal models.

-Gain of scientific knowledge in a specifiv field "per se" is not a criteria for recognition.
+Please, note that the acquisition of scientific knowledge in a specific field of research is not a sole ground for recognition.

-In the cantons of Vaud and Geneva, one hour of conference is recognised as one hour of continuing education.
-Thus, a minimum of 3 hours of lecture is required to obtain a ResAL certificate validating half a day of continuing education or 6 hours of conference to validate one day.
+In the cantons of Vaud and Geneva, a minimum of 3 hours of classe/conference is required to obtain a ResAL certificate that validates a half-day of continuing education.
+To validate a full day, participants must complete at least 6 hours of classe/conference.